katamaritaco/me/README.md

 ### Horton the Plant
 * @HortonThePlant can call, tweet, or text you his feelings based off of multiple sensor data inputs.
+* Horton even made it into the Boston Globe print!

 ### textdate
 * Used Naive Bayes and Google’s Ngram set to accurately find the year that an English novel was written in.